 Working Party (WP) 5B thanks WP 4C for the liaison statement (5B/213).
-In WP 5B’s previously provided liaison statement (4C/116), WP 5B provided updates on Recommendation ITU-R M.1465, “Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz.”
+In WP 5B’s previous liaison statement (4C/116), WP 5B provided updates on Recommendation ITU-R M.1465, “Characteristics of and protection criteria for radars operating in the radiodetermination service in the frequency range 3 100-3 700 MHz.”

-WP 5B would like to provide the following guidance on future complementary studies relative to sharing and compatibility between Mobile Satellite Service systems and radiolocation systems.
+WP 5B would like to provide the following guidance on future studies relative to sharing and compatibility between Mobile Satellite Service systems and radiolocation systems.

 Recommendation ITU-R M.1851, “Mathematical models for radiodetermination radar systems antenna patterns for use in interference analyses” should be used as an antenna pattern reference for land-based and ship borne radars, as well as airborne radars.